 Australia’s first all-in-one multi-currency payments

 Pin Payments is an Australian company founded in 2011 and launched to the public in May 2013.
 At the time opening a merchant account with a bank was required to accept payments within your website or app.
 It was common for software developers and agencies to need to hand-hold their clients through this process, and there was no guarantee if and when an application would be approved.
-Pin Payments changed this - working with NAB and Perpetual, we made all-in-one multi-currency payments available to all Australian businesses for the first time.
+Pin Payments changed this by making an all-in-one multi-currency payments available to all Australian businesses for the first time.

 With the new generation of payment systems like Pin Payments, no merchant account is required; you just provide your existing bank account details where funds are deposited.
 Credit card payments can be processed in AUD or any of the supported foreign currencies.